GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 **Disk Queue length metric.** Due to a bug in WMI, the Disk Queue length metric can briefly show a false high value when returning from a (valid) Disk Queue Length alarm. | 13227
 **Missing data on the CPU drilldown** when monitoring a Windows 2008 R2 Server with more than 32 processors. *Workaround:* http://msdn.microsoft.com/en-au/en-us/library/windows/desktop/aa393067(v=vs.85).aspx | 14493
 **Open Sessions grid.** Values displayed in the Elapsed Time and Idle Time columns in the Open Sessions grid (Network drilldown > Sessions tab) may not be accurate if the session has been running for more than 18 hours. | N/A
-**Time stamp in Event Log drilldown.** When monitoring a Windows Vista 64-bit or Windows Server 2008 64-bit machine, the time shown for events in the Event Log drilldown is in GMT, not local time. | 4625
 **Errors in the Windows Security Log.** Specifying OS Connection Details on Windows connections can cause WMI connection errors to be reported in the Windows Security Log of the machine being monitored.
 This does not affect Spotlight's monitoring capabilities. | 6722
 **Unusually large values displayed in Spotlight.** Spotlight may display unusually large values on some components and charts.
 These values are incorrect and are due to inaccurate raw performance counter values returned by Microsoft Windows.
 The following components and charts are affected: <br> *Disk Queue Length chart* (Spotlight on Windows > Disks drilldown > Logical Disk Activity page and Physical Disk Activity page). <br> *Disk Load chart* (Spotlight on Windows > Disks drilldown > Logical Disk Activity page and Physical Disk Activity page). <br><br> *Workaround:* Reboot the machine returning large values. | 5796